CloudCannon/hugo-starter/content/_index.md

     text_content: >-
       A starting point for **developers looking to build a website with Hugo, using Bookshop components in CloudCannon**.
-Create your own copy, and start creating your own components to use in the CloudCannon CMS.
+Create your own copy, and start creating your own components to use in CloudCannon's CMS.
     text_color: '#ffffff'
   video:
     video_path: /videos/nz-coast.mp4